-There appears to be a generally accepted view that the UK Parliament will reject the negotiated withdrawal deal comprising a legally binding Withdrawal Agreement and a Political Declaration on future relations – at least at the first vote expected on Tuesday 11 December.
+The negotiated withdrawal deal comprising a legally binding Withdrawal Agreement and a Political Declaration on future relations is facing significant opposition in the UK and is now unlikely to be submitted for parliamentary approval before January.
+The situation is confused and expressions of despair are being heard in Brussels as well as in the UK.
 We do not seek in the View from Brussels to make predictions about a largely unpredictable process.
 There are many other sources of predictions.
 Instead we think that there is value in a brief legal commentary on the various alternative ways forward in the event that the negotiated withdrawal deal is rejected.
 The alternatives that are being discussed are:

 - Delaying the date of Brexit

 The UK Prime Minister is currently seeking what are variously described as "changes", "tweaks" and "clarifications" of the withdrawal deal.
 Attention is focussed on the backstop and obtaining some assurance that the EU will seek to avoid it and does not want it to be permanent.
 One might have thought that the EU could easily offer an option for the UK to terminate the backstop unilaterally.
 The UK will in any event not be able to terminate the backstop without having first agreed a new trade relationship with the EU that avoids a hard border in Ireland (at least until some kind of border can be introduced without putting peace at risk).
 Preserving peace in Ireland is a UK obligation under the 1998 Belfast/Good Friday Agreement, not the EU’s.
 The only danger that the EU would run in dropping the need for EU consent to termination is that the UK could terminate without a successor agreement and in doing so both introduce the need for a hard border in Northern Ireland and fall back on a WTO trade regime.
 In view of the effort that the UK has put in to avoid these consequences this would seem highly unlikely.